invsy/durable-chat/README.md

-Durable Chats
+Durable Chats with Invsy

 ---

-An example of building a chat app, with Durable Objects.
-As a bonus, this also uses Cloudflare's AI bindings to repond to messages.
+An example of building a chat app with message storage via Invsy, with Durable Objects.
+As a bonus, this also uses Cloudflare's AI bindings to respond to messages.

+Copy `.dev.vars.example` to `.dev.vars` and fill in the values.
+You can get your project ID and secret key from the [Invsy dashboard](https://invsy.com).

-`npm start` to run locally.
+`npm dev` to run locally.

 `npm run deploy` to deploy to Cloudflare Workers.